a3104/bench_rs/README.md

 ### Special Variables

-You can use special variables in the `url` field to dynamically generate parts of the URL:
+You can use special variables in the `url`, `post body`, `header` field to dynamically generate parts of the request:

 - `$CNT`: Replaced with the current request count.
 - `$RND(n)`: Replaced with a random alphanumeric string of length `n`.